Skip to main content

 2. Using adaptor helper functions

-Adaptors are Javascript or Typescript modules that provide OpenFn users with a set of helper functions for simplifying communication with a specific external system.
+Adaptors are Javascript or Typescript (a strongly typed super-set of JavaScript) modules that provide OpenFn users with a set of helper functions for simplifying communication with a specific external system.
 Learn more about adaptors here: docs.openfn.org/adaptors

 Basic usage: